KaterinaPetrova87/SoftUni-ReactJS/PhotoPlace/README.md

 * edit/delete his photos and reviews/comments

 ### 4. What can admin do?
 Unlike the user's opportunities, admin has a lot more control over the site.
-He can Edit and Delete photos and reviews/comments, can Edit and Delete users and can assign a role to a user.
+He can Edit and Delete photos and reviews/comments.
 Admin also has users functionality.